The IMF's Trade Integration Mechanism (TIM)

 A member country can request consideration under the TIM if it expects a net balance of payments shortfall as a result of measures implemented by other countries that lead to more open market access for goods and services.
 Such measures would typically be introduced either under a WTO agreement or in some other way that treats all countries on a nondiscriminatory basis.

-- be prepared to augment arrangements under simplified procedures if the actual balance of payments effect turns out to be larger than anticipated (the “deviation feature”).
+- Augmentation of access would be considered under simplified procedures if the actual balance of payments effect turns out to be larger than anticipated.